 So, if you see that the background of your designs extends well beyond that of the print bleed area, you’re already safe.

-Step 5: But, if you find that after adding the print bleed white gaps are surrounding your design edges, you need to adjust your work.
+Do this step if you find that after adding the print bleed white gaps are surrounding your design edges.

 You can even stretch out some of the design elements you added if trimming some parts of them won’t affect the look of your project.